 Metal aircraft usually have the firewall sheet mounted directly onto the aircraft fuselage, see Piper, Cessna.
 But when you have a composite aircraft like a Pelican PL, DynAero MCR then an extra sheet of fiberfrax high temperature ceramic blanket is installed between the firewall sheet and the aircraft bulkhead.

-Do not use asbestos.
+Please do not use asbestos.
 You may find it still in very old aircraft when restoring these.
 Be careful with it and remove it the proper way.

 With the firewall installed and still clean without any parts its time to layout the items needed for the engine and to plan any openings where controls should come through the firewall.
 In your kit there will be layout plans for that for the most commonly used engines.
 If you install something different then you need to discuss this with the engine manufacturer to obtain any drawings for the engine mount and other requirements.

 You will need different sizes of these handy thingies.
 They will protect the wiring or lines passing through them and seal the firewall to protect the cabin.
-Some builders use in combination with these grommets a fire retardant sealant to prevent any leakage of fumes or gases into the cockpit, but do this when the firewall is finished and needs no more modifications.
+Some builders use in combination with these grommets a fire retardant sealant to prevent any leakage of fumes or gases into the cockpit, but do this after the firewall is finished and needs no more modifications.

-If you are going to use AN fittings to pass fuel and other fluid lines through the firewall then this will result in a chafe free connection point for those items without disturbing anything on the other side of the firewall, plus it looks very good!
+If you are going to use AN fittings to pass fuel and other fluid lines through the firewall then this will result in a chafe free connection point for those items without disturbing anything on the other side of the firewall, plus it looks very professional!

 This is usually one of the first items that get installed on the firewall after the engine mount, it will also need the lowest position.
 Make sure that should you plan to fly with fuel containing ethanol its rubber parts are suitable for that and that the fuel connections are large enough for the expected fuel flow.

 The battery, being heavy and bulky, is also one of the items installed together with the engine mount.
 As mentioned before: these large items dictate where everything else is going to be installed.
 In some aircraft the battery is installed in the tail section, use thick wires for connection!

 These will scratch you arms when working on the firewall as they sit on the edges.
-Use enough of these so that the top and bottom cowlings are secured properly but not too many as to prevent easy daily preflight inspections by the pilot.
+Use enough of these so that the top and bottom cowlings are secured properly but not so many as to prevent easy daily preflight inspections by the pilot.Written by EAI.